Last updated June 2019

 Purpose of this Privacy Notice

-This privacy notice aims to give you information on how Thrive Homes collects and processes your personal data in order to conduct normal business activities as a UK charitable housing association.
-Normal activities can be summarised as:
+The aim of this privacy notice is to give you information on how Thrive Homes collects and processes your personal data in order to conduct normal business activities as a UK charitable housing association.
+Normal business activities include:

 Who we are